RCORP - Rural Center of Excellence on SUD Prevention

 As jail liaison for Santa Cruz County Justice Court in Arizona, Martin Felix has seen what peer specialists can do.
 A person in recovery himself, he believes the perspective and insight that come from lived experience are “the special sauce” that enables peer specialists to relate to other people with substance use disorder (SUD) and guide them to recovery.

-Speaking in a breakout session at the Taking Action Summit, Felix was overcome with emotion as he recalled waking up with tubes in his body after an overdose put him in a coma for three days.
+Speaking in a breakout session at the Taking Action National Summit, Felix was overcome with emotion as he recalled waking up with tubes in his body after an overdose put him in a coma for three days.
 He now recognizes that his own extraordinary recovery is what gives him the credibility to reach others and offer them hope for their own recovery.

 Felix described how a historical mistrust of people in recovery at first made it difficult for him to find a job.
 Once he found employment as a peer specialist in Santa Cruz County, however, attitudes toward him changed as people witnessed how effective he was in this role.
 As a jail liaison, he found himself working with the police who had previously arrested him and the judge who had sentenced him to jail.